harshithparitala/Digital-VLSI-SoC-design-and-planning-NASSCOM_VSD/README.md

 This repository consists of 14 day workshop conducted by NASSCOM AND VSD on Digital VLSI-Soc and planning.
 This repository consists of content provide by Vsd and lab work using openlane during the workshop

 This workshop contains 5 modules

+1.module-1: Inception of open-source EDA,OPENLANE and Sky130 PDK